kravigupta/mastering-elastic-stack-code-files/Chapter06/README.md

-# mastering-elastic-stack-code-files
-Mastering Elastic Stack Code Files
+# Mastering Elastic Stack
+## Chapter 6
+Elastic Stack in Action, covers a real-world use-case of an Intranet Portal server and showcases and how to use Elastic Stack components to solve the problem.